PrimrCo/primr-faq-demo/README.md

 A Next.js project for uploading, parsing, and querying FAQ documents using OpenAI embeddings and semantic search.

+### ⚠️ Migration Notice
+> This is a demonstration project showcasing AI/FAQ capabilities.
+> 🚀 For the production platform: Primr Events at [events.primr.co](events.primr.co)

 ---

 ## 🧪 Complete Local Setup Guide